Introduction

 Key Features:

-- AI receptionists + live North America-based agents
+- Live North America-based agents

 - CRM integration (Salesforce, HubSpot, Clio for legal)

-- Appointment scheduling
+- Appointment scheduling and lead qualification

 - Bilingual support (English/Spanish)